pandap17/OpenNet/README.md

 ## Contributing

 We welcome contributions to the OpenNet!
 Feel free to submit pull requests with enhancements or new features.
-Please ensure that your contributions align with our guidelines and adhere to the code of conduct.
+Please ensure that your contributions align with common sense and don't destroy anything.

 ## Contact